 The council seeks to ensure that:

 The consultation procedure is similar in each case.
-It involves a site notice and letters to local residents.
+It involves letters to local residents and usually a site notice.
 This gives concerned parties an opportunity to express their views to the council.
 A decision is usually made within eight weeks of the application date.

 The council has to consider applications in accordance with the criteria within the development plan (Welwyn Hatfield District Plan 2005, policy R21) and central government policy (mainly contained in section 5 of National Planning Policy Framework.